athulpg007/AMAT/paper/paper.md

 # Limitations

-AMAT is intended to be used as a low-to-mid fidelity preliminary analysis tool to perform trade studies and select a baseline aerocapture or EDL mission concept, which can be analyzed in further detail using high-fidelity tools such as DSENDS [@balaram2002dsends] or POST [@brauer1977capabilities].
+AMAT is intended to be used as a low-to-mid fidelity preliminary analysis tool to perform trade studies and select a baseline concept, which can be analyzed in further detail using high-fidelity tools such as DSENDS [@balaram2002dsends] or POST [@brauer1977capabilities].

 AMAT uses publicly available empirical relations to compute the stagnation-point aerothermal environment.
 While this is sufficient for preliminary mission analysis, detailed studies require propreitary higher-fidelity CFD tools such as LAURA [@mazaheri2013laura], DPLR and NEQAIR [@hash2007fire].
 While AMAT computes the stagnation-point total load which can be used to roughly estimate the TPS mass fraction [@Laub2004], there is no functionality to provide an accurate TPS mass estimate which is important to compare an aerocapture system with propulsive insertion, especially for outer planet missions.

 # Acknowledgements

-AMAT was developed at the Advanced Astodynamics Concepts (AAC) research group at Purdue University.
-Parts of the AMAT source code were originally developed in support of contracts between AAC and the Jet Propulsion Laboratory for various aerocapture mission studies.
+AMAT was developed at the Advanced Astodynamics Concepts (AAC) group at Purdue University.
+Parts of the source code were originally developed in support of contracts between AAC and the Jet Propulsion Laboratory for various aerocapture mission studies.
 Samples of atmospheric data from Global Reference Atmospheric Model (GRAM) developed by the NASA Marshall Space Flight Center is included with AMAT with permission from NASA.

 # References